-Couch Gag: On some season 2 episodes, Randy Thomas introduced Chuck as "C-H-U-C-K Woolery".
+- Couch Gag: On some season 2 episodes, Randy Thomas introduced Chuck as "C-H-U-C-K Woolery".

 - Curb-Stomp Battle: The aforementioned April Fools' Day game.
 Mark and Marc won 500-0, still the second most lopsided defeat in the history of the show (the biggest was a 525-0 game, with the losers receiving donuts for their Epic Fail).

 - Downer Ending:

 - Early Installment Weirdness:

 - The first season of the Woolery version taped on the Netherlands version's set.
 Bonus Lingo also had several differences: it was played for a small prize package including a Borders gift card and watch (described by Chuck in a pre-recorded copy), there were no bonus letters, Bonus Lingo was spelled out at the same speed as the main game, and at least two balls were required to make a Lingo.

 - Season 2 was still markedly different from the later years, as despite the Obvious Rule Patch to Bonus Lingo, they still used the original theme song, there was no model, Randy Thomas (the voice of the "1-800-ABC-DEFG" Hooked on Phonics commercials) served as announcer, and the set was blue and wood-grained.
-The show finally resembled its most familiar form in Season 3, when the rock theme was introduced, the set became neon blue, and Stacey was introduced.

 - Epic Fail: One team in the first season tried to guess "approach" as a five-letter word.
 They then went on to become the only team in the show's history to get no words right in Bonus Lingo.
 (Not at all helped by some off the wall guesses such as "Kazaa".)